NYU Langone’s MOTIVATE Research Lab | NYU Langone Health

 Background on Obesity

-• More than 42.5 percent of adults in the United States are obese, with increased risk of diabetes, hypertension, and hyperlipidemia.
+• There are more than 42 percent of adults in the United States that have obesity with increased risk of diabetes, hypertension, and hyperlipidemia.

-• Obesity is under-treated in primary care, and doctors often fail to adequately counsel patients about their weight.
+• Obesity is under-treated in primary care, and doctors often fail to adequately counsel patients to help them lose weight and improve their health.

 • Health behavior interventions positioned within the primary care setting can be effective in encouraging health behavior change.